 5) A Stitch in time saves you Money

-Whether you choose to buy Alexander Wang, Michael Kors or a top end Hermès, every designer brand has a signature stitch that is unique to that particular brand.
+Whether you choose to buy Alexander Wang, Michael Kors, or a top-end Hermès, every designer brand has a signature stitch that is unique to that particular brand.
 Identifying and analyzing this aspect is a great method of authentication.
-The stitching should not be slanted, sloppy or uneven.
-Other indicators that the bag is counterfeit are if the stitching changes in colour, is frayed or knotted, or has any other noticeable visual defects.
+The stitching should not be slanted, sloppy, or uneven.
+Other indicators that the bag is counterfeit are if the stitching changes in color, is frayed or knotted, or has any other noticeable visual defects.

 6) Ponder over the Print

 Inspecting the signature print is another key to knowing if your bag is authentic.
 Brands like Fendi, Louis Vuitton or Gucci are well known for their monogram designs.
 Observe the nuances of the print and how it appears on a specific style of bag.
 For example, the print starts and ends with the same symbol for an LV Speedy.
 A counterfeit bag is not likely to have this kind of precision.
 Also, notice the spellings, they should be rightly printed both on the interior and exterior.

 Like they say the devil is in the details, so do check the lining and pockets.
 A designer bag will be well lined and any imperfections, distortions are a dead giveaway.
 The lining of a Prada bag, for example, will never be in a contrasting color and will have a perfectly matched lining and exterior.
 Similarly, with pockets, counterfeit bags may miss or add extra pockets.
 Carefully observe them for tell-tale signs when buying your chosen women hobos or any other bags.